negomi/react-burger-menu/README.md

 The test suite uses [Mocha](http://mochajs.org/), [Chai](http://chaijs.com/) and [Sinon](http://sinonjs.org/), with [jsdom](https://github.com/tmpvar/jsdom).

-*You will need [io.js](https://iojs.org/en/index.html) to run the tests, due to jsdom depending on it.*
+*You will need Node v4.0.0 or [io.js](https://iojs.org/en/index.html) to run the tests, due to jsdom depending on it.*

 To run the tests once, run: